 James and Emma travelled to Clapham Common, possibly on the omnibus — the Northern Line would not be built for another thirty-six years — and made their way to the Long Pond, which glistened in the moonlight.
-The Long Pond was the largest of the six ponds on the Common: they were probably all dug as gravel pits to supply materials for local roads.
-To the north was a collection of weather-boarded houses, and to the south the Windmill Inn.
+The Long Pond was the largest of the six ponds on the Common, which were probably dug as gravel pits to supply materials for local roads.
+To the north was a collection of weather-boarded houses and to the south the Windmill Inn.
 In time the Long Pond would become a boating lake, and so it has remained to the present day.

 But attempted suicide and enforced separation did not extinguish the flames of their ardour.
-For on the 4th of October 1871 at St James Clerkenwell the couple were finally united in marriage, with Emma’s older sister Mary and her husband James Dell, a billiard marker, as witnesses.
+For on 4 October 1871 at St James Clerkenwell the couple were finally united in marriage, with Emma’s older sister Mary and her husband James Dell, a billiard marker, as witnesses.

 After their fifteen minutes of fame James and Emma fade into relative obscurity.
 I imagine that family relations had been healed, as by 1881 James was working as a messenger for a barrister and living in the Inner Temple, which suggests that his father-in-law had given him a helping hand.